auth0/docs/articles/api/authentication/_introduction.md

 ## Authentication methods

-There are three ways to authenticate with this API:
+There are three ways that you can authenticate with this API:

 - with an OAuth2 <dfn data-key="access-token">Access Token</dfn> in the `Authorization` request header field (which uses the `Bearer` authentication scheme to transmit the Access Token)
 - with your Client ID and Client Secret credentials
 - only with your Client ID